mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 Download and install Composer.
 Information on downloading composer can be found [here](https://getcomposer.org/doc/00-intro.md){:target="_blank"}.

 Download the "Installer" file from the above link.
 Next create a host.
 In a new terminal navigate to the document root of   your new host.
 Move the Install file which you downloaded from the Composer website to your document root.
-Run the following commands in your terminal found in the Composer documentation [here](https://getcomposer.org/download/){:target="_blank"}.
+Run the following commands in your terminal found in the Composer documentation as explained [here](https://getcomposer.org/download/){:target="_blank"}.

  {% highlight php %}
   php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"